|

 RESEARCH DESIGNS

-Concerns
+Concerns with

-with current state of
+current state of

 something.

-Investigate
+Investigate changes

-changes of subjects
+of subjects over

-be longitudinal or
+Can be longitudinal

-cross-sectional.
+or cross-sectional.

 CORRELATIONAL